Pushkar Singh Dhami: Chief Minister of Uttarakhand

 On 3 July 2021, he was sworn in as the 10th Chief Minister of Uttarakhand, after the resignation of Tirath Singh Rawat due to political crisis regarding his legitimacy to hold the post and assumed office on 4 July 2021.
 He became the youngest Chief Minister of Uttarakhand at the age of 45.

-Controversies

-In December 2021, Vinod Prasad Raturi was removed from his position as Secretary of the Sanskrit Education Department during the tenure of Chief Minister Pushkar Singh Dhami despite being absent from a cabinet meeting due to official government visits in Chamoli–Rudraprayag.
-Reports noted that the removal occurred without any prior inquiry.

 Vidhan Sabha election, 2022

-Pushkar Singh Dhami, the Current chief minister and a CM face, lost the 2021 legislative election against congress candidate, Bhuwan Chandra Kapri from Khatima constituency of Uttarakhand legislative assembly.
+Pushkar Singh Dhami, the current chief minister and a CM face, lost the 2021 legislative election against congress candidate, Bhuwan Chandra Kapri from Khatima constituency of Uttarakhand legislative assembly.
 He was re-elected for the position of Chief Minister of Uttarakhand on 21 March 2022.

-On 3 June 2022 he successfully won the Champawat Assembly bypoll, which was allowed by the resignation of incumbent Kailash Chandra Gahtori.
+On 3 June 2022 he won the Champawat Assembly bypoll, which was allowed by the resignation of incumbent Kailash Chandra Gahtori by a landslide, securing over 93.5% of the total votes polled.